 Doesn’t it hurt when you go to the bathroom?
-Usually this is the first sign that you may have a UTI.
+Usually, this is the first sign that you may have a UTI.
 Urinary tract infections (UTIs) are painful yet common issues associated with frequent urination.
 It is more common for women to experience a urinary tract infection because they have a shorter urethra than men.
-Bacteria has a much shorter journey to the bladder in women – and this can increase the chances of infection.
+Bacteria have a much shorter journey to the bladder in women – and this can increase the chances of infection.
 If you suspect you have a urinary tract infection, you’ll need to get a prescription medicine from your doctor to get it to clear up.
 So don’t delay in getting to the doctor.

 Cause #3: You’re drinking too much water

-If you’re drinking too much water – especially distilled water – than you could be filling up your bladder too quickly.
+If you’re drinking too much water – especially distilled water – then you could be filling up your bladder too quickly.
 This is a common issue with runners who cover long distances.
 They drink too much water because they assume that more is always better.
 But in fact, this can turn into a problem.
 Distilled water extracts sodium from your kidneys and could result in a condition known as hyponatremia.

 Cause #4: You’re drinking too much coffee, wine and beer